GoOsTT/GoOsTT/README.md

 Hi there 👋

 I'm Mark.
 Thanks for dropping by!
 I love coding most of the times.
-I have been learning and achieving from January 2020 almost non-stop.

-- 🔭 I’m currently working my way up to better understanding React and all of its bits and bobs, also learning backend and three.js
+- 🔭 I’m currently working as a web developer and content manager in an international company.
-- 🌱 I’m currently besting myself in React
+- 🌱 My stack is React/Nextjs on the frontend, Node.js/Express.js on the backend and SQL and Mongo as the datebases.
 - 📫 Hit me up with any related questions @ baranyi.mark95@gmail.com
 - 😄 Pronouns: he/him/his
 - 🥇 Check my most recent projects, they are all over the place!